 PRESIDENT

-Claire has been volunteering for the Capital Region Vegan Network since she became vegan 17 years ago.
+Claire (she/her) has been volunteering for the Capital Region Vegan Network since she became vegan 17 years ago.
 She was raised vegetarian and went vegan after the first VegFest by CRVN (held in Saratoga).
 There she watched a video of a “spent” dairy cow going off to slaughter and learned the cruelty of the dairy industry.
 Since then she has volunteered in various capacities in the organization to bring programming and vegan education to the Capital region.

 She is the mother of 2 children Avi (8.5 yrs) and Anika (5.5 yrs) and raising them vegan with her husband Punit.
 Claire works as a research scientist and enjoys research and development projects at work and at home.
 She works on the CRVN merchandise using screen printing, laser and paper techniques.